digital-asset/daml/docs/source/json-api/index.rst

             },
             "signatories": ["Alice"],
             "contractId": "#2:2",
-            "templateId": "f95486336ffb3c982319625bed0c88f68799b780b26b558b1e119277614ed634:Iou:Iou"
+            "templateId": "6cc82609ede6576e5092e8c89a2c7a658efe15ae1347fc38eb316f787fa132bc:Iou:Iou"
-        }],
-        "archived": ["#1:0"]
         }
+    }, {
+        "archived": "#1:0"
+    }]

+Aside from ``"created"`` and ``"archived"`` elements, ``"error"`` elements may appear, which contain a string describing the error.
+The stream will continue in these cases, rather than terminating.

 Some notes on behavior:

-1. Each result object means "this is what would have changed if you just polled ``/contracts/search`` iteratively."
+1. Each result array means "this is what would have changed if you just polled ``/contracts/search`` iteratively."
 In particular, just as polling search can "miss" contracts (as a create and archive can be paired between polls), such contracts may or may not appear in any result object.

-2. No ``archived`` ever contains a contract ID occurring within an ``created`` in the same object.
+2. No ``archived`` ever contains a contract ID occurring within an ``created`` in the same array.
 So, for example, supposing you are keeping an internal map of active contracts, you can apply the ``created`` first or the ``archived`` first and be guaranteed to get the same results.

-3. You will almost certainly receive contract IDs in the ``archived`` set that you never received an ``created`` for.
+3. You will almost certainly receive contract IDs in ``archived`` that you never received a ``created`` for.
 These are contracts that query filtered out, but for which the server no longer is aware of that.
 You can safely ignore these.
 However, such "phantom archives" *are* guaranteed to represent an actual archival *on the ledger*, so if you are keeping a more global dataset outside the context of this specific search, you can use that archival information as you wish.

+4. Within a single response array, the order of ``created`` and ``archived`` is undefined and does not imply that any element occurred "before" or "after" any other one.
+As specified in note #2, order of application of changes doesn't matter; you will get the same results if you walk the array forwards, backwards, or in random order.

 POST ``/command/create``
 ========================